What is TreoPIM

 Concept of Entity

 An entity is any singular, identifiable and separate object or unit of data that can be classified and have stated relationships to other entities.
 The entities are used to model and manage business data.
 For example, in TreoPIM the following entities are used: Products, Categories, Product Images, Channels, Attributes, Attribute Groups, Product Families, etc.

 An entity has a set of attributes, and each attribute represents a data item of a particular type.
 For example, the "Channel" entity has the following attributes: Name, Activity State, Type, Currencies, Description and some other system attributes.
 Conceptually, an entity is like a database table, and the entity attributes are the table columns.
 New information in the entity is stored as an entity record - this is like adding a row in a database table.

-The entities are divided into three categories: system (hidden from Administrator), business and custom (both available for Administrator).
+The entities are divided into three categories: system (hidden from Administrator), business, and custom (both available for Administrator).
 Administrators, working with your business data, can create new custom entities or modify existing business or custom entities, set relations between the entities.
-In TreoPIM it is possible to set business and custom entities and attributes to be either customisable or non-customisable.
-You can modify a customisable entity by renaming it, adding new attributes, deleting or changing attributes.
-You cannot modify a non-customisable entity.
+In TreoPIM it is possible to set business and custom entities and attributes to be either customizable or non-customizable.
+You can modify a customizable entity by renaming it, adding new attributes, deleting or changing attributes.
+You cannot modify a non-customizable entity.
 Developers can change everything.

 Concept of Record Deletion